PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Discussion

-\subsection{Discussion}
+\section{Discussion}

-In this subsection, we explore whether PANDA can be extended to more complex scenarios, e.g, larger PLMs, more baseline methods and cross-model transfer.
-Moreover, we also discuss the contributions of our metric in detail.
+Here, we explore whether \our can be extended to more complex scenarios and more baseline methods.
+Then, we discuss the contributions of our metric, {\zqh and analyze the parameter and training efficiency of \our in detail.
+Lastly, we conduct a case study for error analysis.}

-\paragraph{Extend PANDA to larger PLM settings.} Regarding the question of whether PANDA can be extended to a larger PLM setting, we conduct additional experiments as follows.
-Specifically, due to the limited amount of computing resources, we have tried our best to extend PANDA to a larger model setting, and lastly choose the DeBERTa-v2-xlarge (900M) for experiments.
-Similar to the comparing setting in Section~\ref{main_result}, we compare our PANDA method to the model-tuning, pure prompt-tuning and vanilla PoT.
+\paragraph{\textbf{Extend \our to more PLM settings}} Regarding the question of whether \our can be extended to more PLM settings, {\minor \textit{i.e.}, 1) more model architectures and 2) larger model sizes}, we conduct additional experiments as follows.
+Specifically, for 1), {\minor we additionally evaluate \our on two typical PLMs with different model architectures, \textit{i.e.}, DeBERTa-v2-xlarge~\cite{he2020deberta} (encoder-only PLM) and OPT-350m~\cite{zhang2022opt} (decoder-only PLM).} Similar to the comparing settings in Section~\ref{main_result}, we compare our \our method to the model-tuning, pure prompt-tuning and vanilla PoT.
 Note that we use the MNLI as the source task in this experiment and list the detailed results in Table~\ref{tab:appendix_large}.
-It can be seen that PANDA outperforms the other methods on most of the tasks, which can prove that PANDA works well in the larger PLM scenarios as well.
+It can be seen that \our outperforms other methods on most tasks, continuing proving the effectiveness of \our. {\minor On the other hand, since we mainly employ \our on relatively smaller PLMs in above experiments, some readers may concern that whether \our also works well in the currently popular large language models (LLMs).
+To this end, for 2), we further conduct contrastive experiments on a cutting-edge and powerful LLM, \textit{i.e.}, LLaMA2-7b~\cite{touvron2023llama}, and report the results in Table~\ref{tab:appendix_large} as well.} {\minor As seen, in the LLM settings, \our can still bring consistent and significant performance gains (up to +5.1\% average score), indicating its universality.
+These results show that \our has great potential to promote the study of parameter-efficient transfer learning in the currently popular LLM scenarios.}